 Dr. Jennifer W. Purcell is an Assistant Professor of Leadership Studies in University College.
 Her research explores capacity building for civic leadership and community engagement.
 In her role as Faculty Consultant, Purcell contributes to the development and integration of community engagement initiatives that support the university's goal of the becoming "Georgia's Engaged University."
 Prior to joining the faculty full-time at KSU, Purcell served as the Assistant Director for Engagement in the Center for Student Leadership (CSL).

 Purcell served on the writing team for KSU's application for the Carnegie Elective Classification for Community Engagement and the university’s strategic planning team for community engagement.
 Purcell formerly served on the board of directors for the International Association for Research on Service-Learning and Community Engagement and assists in the coordination of the Emerging Engagement Scholars Workshop sponsored by the Engagement Scholarship Consortium.
 She has conducted research on behalf of Campus Compact, presented numerous papers on community engagement and served on panels at national and international conferences.

 Program Director, Horizons KSU

-Horizons KSU started with fifteen rising first graders in 2015, and will continue to add a grade level each year through eighth grade.
-The KSU program’s goal is to close the summer learning gap and, in turn, increase high school graduation rates for economically disadvantaged children.
+Horizons KSU started with fifteen rising first graders in 2015, and has added a grade level each year since.
+In summer 2018, close to 60 students participated in the program.
+The goal of this program is to close the summer learning gap and, in turn, increase high school graduation rates for economically disadvantaged children.
 Providing engaging and successful learning opportunities to inspire minds, and building relationships rooted in an environment of care and trust builds a foundation for strong community involvement.
-Our program provides a rigorous, STEM-centered curriculum and we partner with community organizations to provide mentoring opportunities for our students.
+Our program provides a rigorous, STEM-centered curriculum that engages the students' curiosity and feeds their desire to learn.